RK-Karthik14/Youtube-Video-Scrapper/README.md

 * Scrapes video data (title, views, duration, etc.) from a specified YouTube channel.
 * Sends the scraped data as a CSV file to the user's email.
 * Provides immediate feedback to the user about the status of the request.
+* Shows the status of the information scrapping in the console
 * Fully self-contained and deployable with no additional tools required.

 ## Technologies Used